Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 Over-the-Counter Anti-Nausea Medication

-We will discuss anti-nausea medications we've tried that are over-the-counter options.
+We will discuss the over-the-counter anti-nausea medications we've tried.
 You can buy them online on Amazon or in your nearby pharmacy.
 We've put together an Amazon list for you so you can look at all the options in one place.

 We've seen Dramamine at more drug stores than Bonine and more regularly, though we have seen both in the past when we've looked through the years.
 Needless to say, both are easier to find online.